felipefariasdasilva/felipefariasdasilva/README.md

 # Who am I?👋

 Hello folks!
-How you doing?
-I am Felipe Farias, brazilian and computer engineer by UNIFEI
+How are you doing?
+I am Felipe Farias, Brazilian and computer engineer by UNIFEI

 Passionate about technology, mainly programming, I came walking in microservices which I study daily, implementing them in the best possible way, using concepts like Clean Code, SOLID, Clean Architecture, Kafka messaging, automating CI / CD pipelines with Jenkins, and making deliveries in Docker containers at cloud providers like GCP.